Your Saliva.

 than just your mouth.

-Did you know the bacteria in your mouth don't just stay there?
-Research shows that certain bacteria linked to gum disease can travel through the body and play a role in heart health, pregnancy outcomes, memory, and even cancer.
+Did you know the bacteria in your oral microbiome don't just stay there?
+Research shows that certain periodontal pathogens can enter the bloodstream and play a role in heart health, pregnancy outcomes, memory, and even cancer.

 1